Two Pakistani Christian Men Accused of “Blasphemy”

 A complaint of “blasphemy” was filed against two Christians in Pakistan on February 13, soon after they had a conversation with a group of Muslims in Model Town, Lahore.

-According to a Barnabas Fund contact the two friends, Haroon Ayub Masih and Salamat Mansha Masih, were reported to the police by Muslim student Haroon Ahmed.
+According to a Barnabas Aid contact, the two friends, Haroon Ayub Masih and Salamat Mansha Masih, were reported to the police by Muslim student Haroon Ahmed.

-Ahmed alleged that that they approached him and his friends in a community park, gave them a Christian booklet titled “Water of Life” and talked to them about Christianity.
+Ahmed alleged that they approached him and his friends in a community park, gave them the Christian booklet “Water of Life” and talked to them about Christianity.
 He also claimed that the Christians made derogatory remarks about Muhammed and the Quran.

 Section 295-C of the Pakistan Penal Code stipulates a mandatory death sentence for anybody found guilty of “defiling the name” of Muhammad.
 At the close of 2020, approximately 22 Christians were on death row in Pakistan on “blasphemy” charges, including four minors.
 Seven have been sentenced to death.
 To date no one has been executed, but since 1990 at least 15 Christians have been murdered extra-judicially by zealous Muslims because of “blasphemy” allegations, even before their trial could be conducted in accordance with the law.

 Pakistan’s notorious “blasphemy” laws are often used to make false accusations in order to settle personal grudges.
-Christians are especially vulnerable, as simply stating their beliefs can be construed as “blasphemy” and the lower courts usually favour the testimony of Muslims, in accordance with sharia (Islamic law).
+Christians are especially vulnerable, as simply stating their beliefs can be construed as “blasphemy,” and the lower courts usually favor the testimony of Muslims, in accordance with sharia (Islamic law).